Hukou: Special administrative regions of China

 Hukou is not employed in the special administrative regions of China (Hong Kong and Macau) though identification cards are mandatory for residents there.
 Instead, both SARs grant right of abode to certain persons who are allowed to reside permanently in the regions.

 When a person with household registration in mainland China is settling in Hong Kong or Macau by means of a One-way Permit, they must relinquish their household registration, therefore losing citizen rights in mainland China.
-However, they can settle in the SARs for seven years to be eligible for permanent resident status (which is associated with citizen rights) in the SARs.
+However, they need to settle in the SARs for seven years to be eligible for permanent resident status (which is associated with citizen rights) in the SARs.
 Therefore, in the period before they get permanent resident status, though still a Chinese citizen, they cannot exercise citizen rights anywhere (like voting in elections, getting a passport) and are considered second-class citizens.

 Cross-strait relations

 The People's Republic of China (Mainland China) and the Republic of China (Taiwan) each claim the territories under the other's control as part of their respective state.
 Thus, legally, each treats the people on the other side's territory as their citizens.
-However, citizenship rights are only available to the people under their own control respectively - this is defined by law as holding household registration in Taiwan Area (in the Republic of China) or in Mainland Area (in the People's Republic of China).
+However, citizenship rights are only available to the people under their own control respectively — this is defined by law as holding household registration in Taiwan Area (in the Republic of China) or in Mainland Area (in the People's Republic of China).

-The Government of the Republic of China considers ethnic overseas Chinese as its nationals, and issues Taiwan passports to them.
+The Government of the Republic of China (ROC) considers ethnic overseas Chinese born to at least one ROC parent as its nationals, and issues Taiwan passports to them.
 However, this does not grant them the right of abode or any other citizen rights in Taiwan; those rights require household registration in Taiwan.
 Persons without household registration are subject to immigration control in Taiwan, but after they settle in Taiwan they can establish a household registration there to become a full citizen.